oracle-livelabs/apex/crm-app/1-sql-script/1-sql-script.md

 ## Introduction

-In this lab, you learn to create an APEX application using Quick SQL, which quickly develops a script for simple tables and views.
+In this lab, you learn to create an APEX application using Quick SQL , which quickly develops a script for simple tables and views.
 Quick SQL provides a quick way to generate the SQL required to create a relational data model from an indented text document.

 Estimated Time: 10 minutes